iTwin/imodel-transformer/sheet-transformation.md

       }

       // This creates a sheet(a document element), sheetModel, and documentListModel in the target iModel
-      // which will be updated using the contents of the sheet, sheetModel, and documentListModel in the seedFile
+      // which will be updated using the contents of the sheet, sheetModel, and documentListModel in the seedFile.
       // sheet - https://www.itwinjs.org/reference/core-backend/elements/sheet/
       // sheetModel - https://www.itwinjs.org/reference/core-backend/models/sheetmodel/
       // documentListModel -  https://www.itwinjs.org/reference/core-backend/models/documentlistmodel/